Qparrot/pomodorov2/README.md

 31.08.2019:  the progress chart is moving with react
 - I used the accurateInterval and the state of react to decrement the circle of a shroke dash every 50 millisecond.

+01.08.2019: Add the button reset
+- I tryed to add the button reset that should restart the countdown.

 ## Questions

 30.08.2019: